Skip to main content

 Developmental Evaluation

-An evaluation approach designed for complex, adaptive programmes in which goals and processes are emergent, and the evaluator works alongside the programme team as an embedded learning partner.
+An evaluation approach designed for complex, adaptive programs in which goals and processes are emergent, and the evaluator works alongside the program team as an embedded learning partner.

 In-Depth Guide